toptal/chewy/README.md

 end
 ```

-`value:` option for internal fields would not be effective anymore.
+The `value:` option for internal fields would no longer be effective.

 ### Crutches™ technology

-Assume you are defining index like this (product has_many categories through product_categories):
+Assume you are defining your index like this (product has_many categories through product_categories):

 ```ruby
 class ProductsIndex < Chewy::Index